This guide will help you find the best hardware Bitcoin or crypto wallet for YOU!

 Is "Cold Storage" Different Than Using A Cold Wallet?

-In general, "cold storage" refers to any bitcoin storage device that does not require electricity.
-A cold storage device can be a physical box, a piece of paper, or a list of numbers and letters that you keep in your head.
+In general, "cold storage" refers to any bitcoin storage storage device that does not require an internet connection.
+A cold storage device can be a physical box, a piece of paper, a hardware wallet or a list of numbers and letters that you keep in your head.

-"Hot storage," as you may have guessed, is simply the analogous generalization for storage devices that require an internet connection.
+"Hot storage," are bitcoin storage devices that require an internet connection.

 The Major Differences Between Cold Storage And Hot Storage